Murusade: Civil war

-Post Civil War
+Post-civil war

 Since 2000 at the start of the 21st century when Somalia slowly began to recover with the establishment of transitional institutions and governing systems supported by Djibouti, the Murusade had maintained some degree of prominence in the differing fields of all things Somali.
 Abdulkadir Yahya Ali, a well-loved peacemaker from this clan was instrumental in establishing the Centre for Dialogue and Research (CRD), a think tank that saw workshops focusing on peace, development, and NGO activity.
 The archaic warlords of the 90s had simmered down following the death of Aideed, with his one-time comrade Mohamed Qanyare Afrah who defected to the SNA to become Aidid's deputy in 1994 before embarking on a major trajectory, serving not only as the last chairman of the USC but also led the warlord alliance under the names of G8 and the Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT).
 Qanyare negotiated governing frameworks with then President Abdiqasim Salad Hassan, with a fruitful succession of governments elected till today.
-Following the rise of the Islamic Courts Union however, some lineages of the Murusade, radicalised by the events that saw the dissolution of the ICU at the hands of the US and Ethiopia, particularly in the central regions, have kept a long allegiance with Al-Shabaab, in opposition to Ethiopia, AMISOM and the rival Sufi paramilitary self-titled the Ahlu Sunna Waljama'a.
+Following the rise of the Islamic Courts Union however, some lineages of the Murusade, radicalised by the events that saw the dissolution of the ICU at the hands of the United States and Ethiopia, particularly in the central regions, have kept a long allegiance with Al-Shabaab, in opposition to Ethiopia, AMISOM and the rival Sufi paramilitary self-titled the Ahlu Sunna Waljama'a.

 Though not currently backed with high level state regional interests, the Murusade are prominent in Banaadir politics with members in Galmudug, South West State and Hirshabelle.
 The Murusade politicians are also a regular feature in the presidential elections, having participated from 2004 to 2026 with a position in the top four candidates.